shintakezou/miscellanea/assorted_tools/README.md

 been saved.

 Sometimes it seems like the *raw email* isn't available.
-Then you will get a folder with empy files.
+Then you will get a folder with empty files, except for the dump of the data `wget` gets.